Recruitment agency: The 7 great benefits

 • Why do you think you are a good fit?
 This is an alternative question to the one mentioned before.
 Here the recruiter expects you to demonstrate your knowledge of the position as well as your ability to match your skills to the position’s requirements.
 Do not forget to justify everything you state to the recruiter.
 For example, don’t just say “I am extremely creative”, but “I am extremely creative as you can see with my job experience in 2020 where I got the opportunity to rebrand my brand’s social media completely and rose up to the challenge”.

-• Why you are looking for a job?
+• Why are you looking for a job?
 Why did you leave?
 Here the recruiter is trying to figure out how it went with your previous company.
 Did you get fired?
 What was missing from your previous job?
 Make sure that the answer you give is not negative towards your previous employer.
 Indeed, it gives the recruiter an idea of how you would speak about their brand if you happen to leave at some point.
 Answer honestly and stay neutral.

 • What kind of person are you?
 How would your friends describe you?
 This question allows the recruiter to perceive whether or not you fit into the company’s environment as well as the team you would be working with.
 It is important to be yourself as it is important that you end up in a company in which you feel comfortable.